kaalam/document.source/kaalam/_posts/2018-10-3-what_is_kaalam.ai.md

 happen.</p>

 <p>Premature funding, especially by incumbents, typically ends up replicating the incumbent's hierarchy.
 In such scenarios, budget ownership
 replaces vision and ladder climbing skills replace merit.
-Of course, we don't know everything and we would accept funding that does not imply diverging from our strategic goals.
+Of course, we don't know everything and <b>we would accept funding that does not imply diverging from our strategic goals</b>.
 It's just that the risk of becoming "yet another you-name-it" prevents us from looking for the shelter of a large corporation too early.
 Again, <b>not too early</b>!
 We definitely look forward to build alliances with major players.
 We believe in going through a period of austerity that self-selects the team, builds the product and earns respect for the vision.
 After that, alliances should be built, not for money but based on goals.</p>